Chatr: Price plans

 Chatr offers plans ranging from $15 to $70, most of which include unlimited Canada-wide calling and international SMS texting.
 Included mobile data ranges from 0.5 GB to 20.0 GB per month (depending on plan) at 3G speeds; once data allowance has been exhausted, subscribers may continue using data at no extra charge (albeit at much reduced speed) or may optionally purchase more data until their next anniversary date.

-Sometime after February 2018, chatr's Regular Plans briefly offered a $10/month plan (50 minutes/50 texts) from August 2018 until March 2019 which was discontinued by June 2019, after which the cheapest plan was instead $15 for 100 minutes / unlimited texts.
+Sometime after February 2018, chatr's regular plans briefly offered a $10/month plan (50 minutes/50 texts) from August 2018 until March 2019 which was discontinued by June 2019, after which the cheapest plan was instead $15 for 100 minutes / unlimited texts.

 Account and SIM expiration

-Announced 22 May 2019, on 22 June 2019 is a scheduled changed to the terms of service so that inactive accounts (and their sim cards) would expire after 30 days inactivity instead of the previous policy of allowing 180 days inactivity before pruning them.
+Announced 22 May 2019, on 22 June 2019 was a scheduled changed to the terms of service so that inactive accounts (and their sim cards) would expire after 30 days inactivity instead of the previous policy of allowing 180 days inactivity before pruning them.
 Money on the account less than the amount required to buy a new month of service would be lost, whereas previously the account would not be closed unless $0 remained on it.

 Common features

-All Chatr plans include unlimited incoming texts, call display, call waiting, call forwarding and group calling features.
+All Chatr plans include unlimited incoming texts, voicemail, call display, call waiting, call forwarding and group calling features.
 Features specific to each plan are listed below: